Find Online Colleges

 Eagle on its coat of arms.
 Border-Eagle State, which first appeared around 1846, and both may be from the eagle that appears on the state's seal.

 Catfish.
-In 1872, Mississippi was known as the Mudcat State, after a large catfish that lived in the river mud (a similar allusion may also have given it the less common nickname the Mud-Waddler State)
+In 1872, Mississippi was known as the Mudcat State, after a large catfish that lived in the river mud (a similar allusion may also have given it the less common nickname the Mud-Waddler State from In John Goff's 1892 Book of Nicknames, Mississippi is referred to as "The Mud-waddler" state.
+No explanation is given.)

 Bayou State dates from around 1867